Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning: Related Work

 \paragraph{Offline RL for Robotics.}

-In the same vein, we also focused on how we can apply these reinforcement learning techniques to robotics.
+We demonstrate offline GCRL scaling to real-world robotic tasks.
 Although reinforcement learning has been used to obtain highly capable specialist policies in various embodiments \citep{luo2025serl,ball2023efficient,seo2025fasttd3,smith2023grow}, behavior cloning still remains the most capable method for training generalist policies \citep{oneill2024open}.
 Efforts have been made to allow self-supervised and offline RL in robotics \citep{zheng2024stabilizing}, however, directly training a policy with offline RL remains difficult, as many researchers have instead used other ways to incorporate RL, such as rejection sampling \citep{nakamoto2025steering,wagenmaker2025steering} or data set curation \citep{mark2024policyagnosticrloffline, xu2024rldgroboticgeneralistpolicy}.
-The focus of this work lies more on designing and implementing an offline RL method that can work in real world instead of only focusing on techniques for such training.

-Under controlled datasets in simulated benchmarks, these algorithms may return a good goal-reaching policy, recent works have shown that additional work are needed for it to successfully train and deploy a policy in real life \citep{zheng2024stabilizing}.
-Additionally, most current methods struggle with compositionality \citep{myers2025temporal, Kawaharazuka_2025}, especially in domains with many objects, scenes, and scenarios, where this kind of stitching necessarily requires both temporal compositionality and generalization.
+We show that our method can use multistep quasimetric learning to obtain effective policies for real-world robotic tasks, outperforming non-GCRL methods on long-horizon manipulation.